denialromeo/danielmoore.us/about.md

     <ul>
         <li><a href="https://store.steampowered.com/app/474750/Reigns"><i>Reigns</i></a>, but you play as major figures from Chinese history.</li>
         <li>Variants of <a href="https://store.steampowered.com/app/234710/Poker_Night_2/"><i>Poker Night 2</i></a> featuring famous political figures, classic fictional characters, and many card games.
 Should also include statistics engines.</li>
-        <li>A first-person boxing game grounded in real-life theory.
-Cinematic angles, realistic matches.
-The player must think like a boxer to win.
-Made with a paid team of 3-5 people in India.</li>
         <li>A series of short films adapting the Mahabharata, focusing on the epic's political aspects.
 Low&#8209;cost but effective CGI.
 Darker-skinned actors, shot on location in India.</li>
     </ul>
 </div>